ferenckamil/BasicInventoryManagementSystem/README.md

 - Add, remove, or update inventory items
 - View the current inventory
 - Save or load inventory data from files
+- Display the item with highest price
+- List the items from the inventory below given threshold

 # Demo